nishant-p-7span/Directus-with-ECS-CodePipeline/README.md

   10. Interval 5 Timeout 5 Start period 30 Retries 3.
   11. Create.
 - Copy JSON of this task defi. file we are require this file for codepipeline.
+- Create file in the root of your code: `taskdef-stag/prod.json`
 - Remove image name form this task and replace with:
   ```
   image": "<IMAGE1_NAME>",